Medenos/open-initiative-tracker/README.md

 # open-initiative-tracker
-A small client side app for tracking initiative in TTRGPs made in Svelte
+A small client side app for tracking initiative in TTRGPs made in SvelteKit